 Basic Fine-Tuning Tutorial¶

 This tutorial will guide you through your first fine-tuning project using the Fine-Tune Pipeline.
-We'll fine-tune a small language model on a question-answering dataset.
+We'll fine-tune a small language model on a question-answering dataset about programming concepts.

 Prerequisites¶